Ron Davies (Welsh politician): Parliament

-"Moment of Madness" and resignation
+"Moment of madness" and resignation

 On 19 September 1998, Davies defeated Rhodri Morgan to become Labour's candidate for First Secretary of the Assembly at a special Welsh Labour Party conference in Newport.
-Just over a month later on 29 October 1998, he resigned this post – two days after resigning as Secretary of State for Wales on 27 October 1998.
-He stood down citing "an error of judgement" in agreeing to go for what he said was a meal with a man he had met while walking on Clapham Common in London, which is a well-known gay meeting place.
-He was mugged at knifepoint.
-The full details of the incident (which he infamously called a "moment of madness" at the urging of Tony Blair's Press Secretary Alastair Campbell) have never emerged.
-He later acknowledged that he is bisexual, and was receiving treatment for a personality disorder which led him to seek out risky situations.
+Just over a month later, he was embroiled in a scandal after being mugged at knifepoint on Clapham Common in London, a well-known gay meeting place.
+He was mugged after agreeing to go for what he said was a meal with a man he had met while walking on the common.
+He resigned as the Secretary of State for Wales on 27 October 1998, and stood down as candidate for First Secretary two days later.
+The full details of the incident (which he described as a "moment of madness" at the urging of Tony Blair's Press secretary Alastair Campbell) have never emerged.
+He later acknowledged that he was bisexual, and was receiving treatment for a personality disorder which led him to seek out risky situations.
 He stood down from Parliament at the 2001 general election.